wanderfar/wanderfar.github.io/_posts/2015-01-25-mera-and-island-peak.md

 * Squidgy, fatty, salty, fried spam (surprisingly not the cause of the aforesaid vomiting).

 * Sir or Lady Faffalot.
-An affectionat) nickname (new to me) for the person who is usually last to finish packing and out of the tent each morning.
+An affectionate nickname (new to me) for the person who is usually last to finish packing and out of the tent each morning.

 _On the lower slopes of Island Peak_
 ![Island Peak](http://wanderfar.co.uk/MeraIsland/Nepal-257.jpg "Island Peak")